Click the question to show the answer.

 The Baby Sign Language Kits bundle together everything you need to get started with signing in one box at a steep discount.
 The premium kit includes (1) Baby Sign Language DVDs & CDs; (2) Baby Sign Language Guide Book; (3) Baby Sign Language Dictionary; (4) Baby Sign Language Flash Cards; and (5) Baby Sign Language Wall Chart.

 Signing Time DVDs: Learning Made Fun

-Baby Sign Language DVDs teach your baby to sign while keeping them entertained.
-This Emmy Award nominated program, teaches all the basics in a fun musical format.
+Baby Sign Language DVDs teach your baby to sign while keeping her entertained.
+This Emmy Award-nominated program teaches all the basics in a fun musical format.
 Your baby will learn:

-- Food Signs – never miss when they are hungry, thirsty, want more or are all done
+- Food Signs – never miss when she is hungry, thirsty, wants more, or all done

-- Utility Signs – skip tantrums and understand when they are too hot, too cold, or need a diaper change
+- Utility Signs – skip tantrums and understand when she is too hot, too cold, or needs a diaper change

 - Family Signs – greet grandma and grandpa

 Flash Cards expand your baby’s signing vocabulary by giving him more ways to communicate and express his creativity.